 PRESENTATION TO THE SCHOOLMASTER AND MISTRESS: - On Saturday, August 21st, there was an interesting gathering in the Cricket Field, the

-occasion being that of presenting to Mr David Soanes, the schoolmaster, and his sister, and Mrs. Cornish, the schoolmistress, some tokens of regard and esteem from the parents of
+occasion being that of presenting to Mr David Soanes, the schoolmaster, and his sister, and Mrs. Cornish, the schoolmistress, some tokens of regard and esteem from the parents

-addressed the meeting, which was concluded by the singing of the National Anthem.
+parishioners addressed the meeting, which was concluded by the singing of the National Anthem.

 (from the Hull Packet 21st August 1880)

-On Monday [17th August 1880] Mr. David Soanes, the National Schoolmaster, was presented with a valuable cricket-bat
+On Monday [17th August 1880] Mr. David Soanes, the National Schoolmaster, was presented with a valuable

-his approaching removal is viewed by all with regret.
+this parish, and his approaching removal is viewed by all with regret.